 As mentioned above a major course of action towards mitigating the effects of marine plastic pollution is in the form of coastal clean-ups organized at different scales and with varying degrees of means across the Artic.

-Since 2006, the (NOAA, 2017).
-Also from 2006 Gulf of Alaska Keeper (www.goak.org) has clean more than 2400 kilometers of coastline collecting more than 1350 metric tons of debris.
-In addition, the Marine Conservation Alliance Foundation has also been carrying coastal cleanups in Alaska and the Aleutian Islands and removed more than 275 metric tons of debris between 2003 and 2007 (King, 2009).
+Since 2006, the NOAA Marine Debris Program has worked with partners to remove about 450 metric tons of marine debris from Alaskan shorelines while the Gulf of Alaska Keeper (www.goak.org) has cleaned more than 2400 kilometers of coastline collecting more than 1350 metric tons of debris, primarily in the Northern Gulf of Alaska region in Prince William Sound and the Kenai Peninsula.
+In addition, the Marine Conservation Alliance Foundation has been conducting coastal cleanups in Alaska and the Aleutian Islands and removed more than 275 metric tons of debris between 2003 and 2007 from shorelines across the state (King, 2009).

-In Canada, the Great Canadian Shoreline Cleanup has been active since 2003 running volunteer cleanups and for example in 2014 4.5 metric tonnes of waste were picked up along a tiny fraction (ca. 50 km) of the tens of thousands of kilometers of Arctic shoreline of the Newfoundland and Labrador and Nunavut provinces (Pettipas et al., 2016).
+In Canada, the Great Canadian Shoreline Cleanup has been active since 2003 running volunteer cleanups and for example.
+In 2014, for example, 4.5 metric tonnes of waste were picked up along a tiny portion (ca. 50 km) of the tens of thousands of kilometers of Arctic shoreline of the Newfoundland and Labrador and Nunavut provinces (Pettipas et al., 2016).

-In Norway Hold Norge Rent coordinates thousands of beach clean-ups yearly.
+In Norway Hold Norge Rent coordinates thousands of beach clean-ups annually.
 The ‘Clean-Up Svalbard’ campaign (a collaboration among tourists, Spitsbergen Travel and the Governor of Svalbard) engages visiting tourists and tourist cruise/sailing vessel crew members in yearly beach clean-ups (Governor of Svalbard, 2009).
 Beach clean-up campaigns like these may help to lessen the impacts and collect the data from remote sites, as well as educate people and create the sense of responsibility (Bergmann et al., 2017a; Nashoug, 2017).
-In fact, all of the organizations in charge of the coastal cleanup campaigns mentioned above carry out considerable efforts to raise public awareness on marine plastic pollution which is crucial in engaging the society at large in addressing the marine litter challenge.
+In fact, all of the organizations in charge of the coastal cleanup campaigns mentioned above conduct considerable efforts to raise public awareness on marine plastic pollution, a crucial requierement for engaging the society at large in addressing the marine litter challenge.

-In 2016 and in the framework of the experts and fishermen from Norway, Russia and the UK studied some of the litter collected through the Clean-up Svalbard initiative in order to discern the sources and mode of entry of the dominant types of debris identifying the dominance of fisheries related waste and waste from other marine activities alongside with household related waste that could originate from land or sea (Nashoug 2017 (Nashoug, 2017)).
-This lead to enhanced awareness by of the fisherman operating in the Barents Sea and leading to a joint statement, in which the Norwegian Fishermen’s Association, the Fishing Industry Union of the North, the Association of coastal Fishermen and Fish Farmers in Murmansk, and Fisheries Iceland condemned the disposal of nets and other fishing equipment from any member vessel .
+In 2016 under the framework of the MARP Project experts and fishermen from Norway, Russia and the UK studied some of the litter collected through the Clea Up Svalbard initiative in order to discern the sources and mode of entry of the dominant types of debris, identifying the dominance of fisheries-related waste and waste from other marine activities alongside with household related waste that could originate from land or sea (Nashoug, 2017).
+This lead to enhanced awareness among the fisherman operating in the Barents Sea.
+The Norwegian Fishermen’s Association, the Fishing Industry Union of the North, the Association of coastal Fishermen and Fish Farmers in Murmansk, and Fisheries Iceland produced a joint statement condemning the disposal of nets and other fishing equipment from any member vessel .

-Another line of action that is already under implementation and progressively expanding is the “Fishing For Litter” program initiated in Norway in 2016 with 3 harbors and expanded to 8 in 2017 with 3 of them, Ålesund, Trømso and Båtsfjord, located within the Arctic region.
+Another line of action that is already under implementation and progressively expanding is the “Fishing For Litter” program that started in Norway in 2016, following the OSPAR approach used in other countries of the northeast Atlantic for already 15 years.
+The program has expanded from three to eight harbors in 2017, with three of them -Ålesund, Trømso and Båtsfjord- located within the Arctic region.
 “Fishing For Litter” is a program under which fishing vessels deliver marine litter caught during regular fishing activity free-of-charge to assigned marinas and is targeted to address the challenges connected with fisheries related waste and ghost fishing gear.
-In 2016-2017 a total of 92 deliveries adding up to more than 118 metric tons were made in the harbours of Tromsø and Ålesund with more than 60% of it being fisheries related waste (Havas and Rødas Johnsen, 2017 (SALT Lofoten AS (SALT) et al., 2017)).
+In 2016-2017, a total of 92 deliveries totalling to more than 118 metric tons were made in the harbours of Tromsø and Ålesund with more than 60% of it being fisheries-related waste (SALT Lofoten AS (SALT) et al., 2017).